 The non-payment of wages is by far the most important cause of labour disputes in China, and was a factor in 76 percent of all collective worker actions recorded on CLB’s Strike Map in 2016.
 According to the NBS survey, a total of 2.37 million migrant workers suffered from wage arrears in 2016, a decrease of 14 percent compared with the previous year.
 However, the average amount of money owed to workers increased by nearly 17 percent to reach 11,433 yuan per person, or a total of 27 billion yuan.
 Both CLB’s Strike Map and the NBS survey show that wage arrears, while most common in the construction industry, occur in all sectors employing migrant workers.

-The NBS survey no longer includes statistics on the social insurance coverage of migrant workers.
-However, the last entry in the 2014 survey showed that the proportion of migrant workers with a pension or any form of social security remained at a very low level, around half the national average.
-In 2014, only 16.4 percent of long-distance migrants had a pension and 18.2 percent had medical insurance.
-See chart below.
-The coverage for work-related injury insurance is higher but this is largely because the employer contributions are comparatively low and many migrant workers are employed in dangerous occupations where it benefits the employer to pay for work-related injury insurance.
+Despite some improvements in social insurance coverage over the last five years, the proportion of migrant workers with a pension or any form of social insurance is still at a very low level, around half the national average.
+The Ministry of Human Resources and Social Security reported that in 2017 only about 22 percent of migrant workers had a basic pension or medical insurance, 27 percent had work-related injury insurance, and just 17 percent had unemployment insurance, an increase over the five years since 2012 of 36.5 percent, 24.6 percent, 9.3 percent and 81 percent respectively.
+It is estimated that around 40 million workers in China’s most dangerous profession, construction, do now have work-related injury insurance but this is largely because employer contributions are comparatively low and, given the high rate of accidents on construction sites, it benefits the employer to pay for work-related injury insurance.
 For more details, see our section on the social security system in China.

 Geographical distribution and migration patterns